supabase/supabase/DEVELOPERS.md

 Once your PR has been merged, you will be proudly listed as a contributor in the [contributor chart](https://github.com/supabase/supabase/graphs/contributors)!

+## Issue assignment

+We don't have a process for assigning issues to contributors.
+Please feel free to jump into any issues in this repo that you are able to help with.
+Our intention is to encourage anyone to help without feeling burdened by an assigned task.
+Life can sometimes get in the way, and we don't want to leave contributors feeling obligated to complete issues when they may have limited time or unexpected commitments.

+We also recognize that not having a process can sometimes lead to competing or duplicate PRs.
+There's no perfect solution here.
+We encourage you to communicate early and often on an Issue to indicate that you're actively working on it.
+If you see that an Issue already has a PR, try working with that author instead of drafting your own.

+We review PRs in the order of their submission.
+We try to accept the earliest one that is closest to being ready to merge.

 ---

 ## Common tasks